lukmanul96/DockerGrpProject/README.md

-# Tutorial How To Deploy a Complete NGINX, PHP, MONGODB/MYSQL and PHPMYADMIN service on your choice of OS platform.
+# How To Deploy a Complete NGINX, PHP, MONGODB/MYSQL and PHPMYADMIN on your OS.

 ## Introduction - What is Docker ?